krish-910/GSoC_IA/README.md

 # Overall Vision:

 Through the coordinated execution of these scripts, the vision is to create an enriched environment for users to explore NRC government data interactively.
 The scripts facilitate the extraction of meaningful entities, identification of frequent topics, and analysis of document clusters, organizations, and persons.
 The resulting Clustergrammer-compatible matrices offer users a dynamic interface to navigate and comprehend the NRC's vast repository, fostering better understanding and engagement with regulatory information.

+# Acknowledgements
+I am deeply grateful to Google for organizing the Google Summer of Code initiative, which has provided an incredible opportunity for me to contribute to the open-source community.
+This program has not only facilitated my personal development but has also motivated those around me to engage in open-source projects.

+I want to sincerely thank my mentor Vangelis Banos (@vbanos) for the invaluable support and guidance they provided throughout the program.
+Their expertise and insights have played a crucial role in shaping my path and ensuring the success of my project.

+Participating in this program has been an enriching and transformative experience, allowing me to delve into the realm of software engineering, enhance my research skills, and contribute meaningfully to the open-source community.